hipe/tmx/doc_test/README.md

 ### synopsis

-if your "asset document" contains something like this:
+if your "asset document" (code file) contains a snippet like this:

-    # this singleton method
-    # makes a string from two strings:
+    this is some code

+    # we have redefined what it means to add (don't actually do this).
+    # adding two positive integers produces their sum plus one:
     #
-    #     MyLib.join( 'foo', 'bar' )  # => "foo AND bar"

-    (your code here)

-    # it can produce an array from such a string:
-    #
-    #     MyLib.split( 'foo AND bar' )  # => %w( foo bar )
+    #     1 + 2  # => 4

-    (more code here, etc)

-the subject sidesystem can produce something like this:
+the subject sidesystem produces this:

-    it "makes a string from two strings" do MyLib.join( 'foo', 'bar' ).should eql "foo AND bar" end
+    it "adding two positive integers produces their sum plus one" do ( 1 + 2 ).should eql 4 end

-    it "can produce an array from such a string" do MyLib.split( 'foo AND bar' ).should eql %w( foo bar ) end

-see more in the "overview" section below.
+for more complete working examples, see (EDIT).

+for an introduction to the nitty gritty details about how this works and how it can be used, see below near "towards a deeper understanding of the translation syntax".

+### brief feature overview

+  • different test-suite solutions can be targeted individually through its adapter architecture.

+  • uses a *really* simple mustache-like form of template

+  • (NEW) "forwards" and "reverse" "synchronization"! (see far below).